elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/in-what-ways-did-the-salon-des-refuss-promote-avantgarde-art.md

 url: /learn/art-history-and-literature/questions/in-what-ways-did-the-salon-des-refuss-promote-avantgarde-art
 score: 9.0
 related_article1:
-    id: 165960
+    id: 165940
-    title: Who were some prominent artists of the 19th century, and what were their contributions to art history?
+    title: >-
+        How did criticisms of the Official Salons contribute to their decline?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/who-were-some-prominent-artists-of-the-19th-century-and-what-were-their-contributions-to-art-history
+    url: /learn/art-history-and-literature/questions/how-did-criticisms-of-the-official-salons-contribute-to-their-decline
 related_article2:
-    id: 165951
+    id: 165949
-    title: What are the main characteristics and techniques associated with Impressionism?
+    title: >-
+        What were the goals of the Salon d’Automne, and who were its key organizers?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-main-characteristics-and-techniques-associated-with-impressionism
+    url: /learn/art-history-and-literature/questions/what-were-the-goals-of-the-salon-dautomne-and-who-were-its-key-organizers
 related_article3:
-    id: 165945
+    id: 165939
-    title: Who were some of the key artists involved in the First Impressionist Exhibition, and what were their contributions?
+    title: >-
+        What was the primary purpose of the Official Paris Salon when it was first established?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/who-were-some-of-the-key-artists-involved-in-the-first-impressionist-exhibition-and-what-were-their-contributions
+    url: /learn/art-history-and-literature/questions/what-was-the-primary-purpose-of-the-official-paris-salon-when-it-was-first-established
 related_article4:
-    id: 165943
+    id: 165955
-    title: What was the historical context behind the creation of the Salon des Refusés?
+    title: >-
+        What were the major 19th-century art movements, and how did they transition into 20th-century styles?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-was-the-historical-context-behind-the-creation-of-the-salon-des-refuss
+    url: /learn/art-history-and-literature/questions/what-were-the-major-19thcentury-art-movements-and-how-did-they-transition-into-20thcentury-styles
 related_article5:
-    id: 165940
+    id: 165951
-    title: How did criticisms of the Official Salons contribute to their decline?
+    title: >-
+        What are the main characteristics and techniques associated with Impressionism?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-criticisms-of-the-official-salons-contribute-to-their-decline
+    url: /learn/art-history-and-literature/questions/what-are-the-main-characteristics-and-techniques-associated-with-impressionism
 ---

 &nbsp;